With MAs in classics and mythology, I've got one foot in the ancient world.

 The Paradigm of Stability

-Ancient Egypt lasted for about 3000 years, surviving conquests, dynastic upheavals, changing technologies, climate change.
+Ancient Egypt lasted for about 3000 years, surviving conquests, dynastic upheavals, changing technologies, and climate change.
 Of course, it was shielded and sustained by its unique geography, buffered by hostile deserts on both sides and fed by an annual river cycle that watered and fertilized its fields.
 More than that, the contrast between chaotic wastelands and orderly, cyclical harvests maintained by careful conservation of resources promoted a sustainability mindset.

 Egypt did not simply give the Egyptians all they needed.
 It was a challenging place to live.
 Once a year, the Nile would bring rich black mud, jungle dirt from the interior of Africa, flooding almost all the inhabitable land.
 As the floodwaters receded, the mud was left behind: ripe for tilling, if one caught as much of the water as possible in irrigation canals.
-One had to husband every drop, every grain.
+One had to husband every drop and every grain.
 Come harvest time, one had to gather and store grain for food and fodder against the long, dry season.

 Government and writing arrived early in Egypt.
 The bureaucracy helped keep track of field boundaries which were lost every year at flood-time.
-Law-courts judged disputes between farmers.
+Law courts judged disputes between farmers.
 Public works projects gave farmers employment during the dry season in return for food, lodging and care supplied by the temples and pharaoh.
 (Old Testament legends of servitude probably derive from this practical arrangement.)
 A careful husbanding of resources helped mitigate the impact of droughts and overflooding.
 Moses' parable about lean and dry seasons accurately reflects an Egyptian way of dealing with good years and bad.

 The Egyptians feared chaos.
 Their creation myth described land arising out of chaotic primordial waters, and there was always the dreadful chance that chaos could submerge the land once more.
 They feared the wildness of the deserts, of sandstorms and upheaval, of the lawless times when the central bureaucracy and ruling dynasty collapsed, leaving them to deal with the dry seasons and challenges of Egypt's rainless land without backup.
 Many religious and royal festivals show Pharoah "establishing" stability (see below) and maintaining it.
-The Egyptians were keenly aware of the cycle of their year, of how they depended on flood, harvest and conservation.
+The Egyptians were keenly aware of the cycle of their year, of how they depended on flood, harvest, and conservation.

 Stability, for the Egyptians, was not stagnation.
 It was continually reaffirming, refining, and doing what would maintain their civilization long-term.
 Even their burial practices affirmed and, they hoped, would ensure continuity into the afterlife.